xorguy/translations/INSTRUCTIONS.md

 # How To

-1. Login to Github (create a free account at github.com/join)
+1. Login to Github (create a free account [here](github.com/join))
-2. From the [directory](https://github.com/weather-line/translations), and click the language file(s) you would like to translate.
+2. From the [directory](https://github.com/weather-line/translations), click the language file(s) you would like to translate.
 Each language can have multiple files.
-3. Read the file's instructions carefully
+3. Read the file instructions carefully.
 4. Click the pencil icon in the top right corner to start editing.
 4. Click "propose a file change" at the very bottom when you are done.